Fort Pitt (Pennsylvania): 20th century

 A redoubt, a small brick outbuilding called the Blockhouse, survives in Point State Park as the sole remnant of Fort Pitt.
 Erected in 1764, it is believed to be the oldest building still standing in Pittsburgh.
 Used for many years as a private residence, the blockhouse was purchased and preserved for many years by the local chapter of the Daughters of the American Revolution.

-Later history

-Notice was given to area residents of an auction of all salvageable remains of the fort on August 3, 1797 after the U.S. Army decommissioned the site.